Barclays paying $453 mln to settle Libor probe

 RECORD FINES

-The CFTC ordered the bank to pay a $200 million penalty, the largest civil monetary penalty it has ever imposed.
+The CFTC ordered the bank to pay a $200 million penalty, saying it was the largest civil monetary penalty it has ever imposed.

-Barclays also settled with the U.S. Department of Justice and Britain's Financial Services A uthority; it w ill pay fines o f $160 million and $92.8 million, respectively.
+Barclays also settled with the U.S. Department of Justice and Britain's Financial Services Authority and will pay fines of $160 million and $92.8 million, respectively.
 The FSA fine was also a record.

 The Department of Justice said Barclays was the first bank being probed "to provide extensive and meaningful cooperation to the government," adding that the bank's assistance had aided its criminal investigation.